A summary of ACT’s history since its founding in 1983.

 Lewis believed this was morality dressed up as science — bad science.
 HIV, the virus that causes AIDS, hadn’t been discovered yet, but there was enough evidence to know that AIDS was being passed through blood and through needle use.
 If that was the case, it meant that a single exposure might be enough to spread the disease.

 In March of 1983, Ed Jackson, the editor of The Body Politic, received a call from the Canadian Red Cross.
 The Red Cross wanted to know what message they could provide to people about AIDS and blood donation.
 Recognizing that much-needed leadership on the issue of AIDS in Ontario would have to come from civil society, Jackson decided to call a meeting.
-He invited Michael Lynch, lawyer Harvey Hamburg, Dr. Robert Coates, Robert Trow of Hassle Free Clinic, and five others.
+He invited Michael Lynch, lawyer Harvey Hamburg, Dr. Randy Coates, Robert Trow of Hassle Free Clinic, and five others.

 At this meeting, this group of ten formulated a public statement about blood donations, but they also began to plan for some kind of entity that would provide ongoing support for people with AIDS.
 This meeting became, de facto, the first meeting of what would become the AIDS Committee of Toronto.